-With over 25 solo exhibitions, Rutstein has exhibited widely in museums, institutions and galleries including solo exhibitions at the Georgia Museum of Art, California Museum of Art Thousand Oaks, Cornell University (NY), Exploratorium (CA), Philadelphia International Airport, Swarthmore College (PA) and Fleisher Art Memorial (PA).
-She is the recipient of numerous awards including a Pew Fellowship in the Arts, Percent for Art Commission with the City of Philadelphia, an Independence Foundation Fellowship and a Pennsylvania Council on the Arts Grant.
+With over 25 solo exhibitions, Rutstein has exhibited widely in museums, institutions and galleries, and has completed several public art projects.
 Rutstein’s work has been featured on NPR and in the Wall Street Journal, Huffington Post and Vice Magazine.
-Her work can be be found in public collections including the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts Museum, Temple University, Johns Hopkins Hospital & Albert Einstein College of Medicine, AT&T and Delta Airlines.
+Her work can be found in public collections including the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts, Temple University, Johns Hopkins Hospital, Albert Einstein College of Medicine, AT&T and Delta Airlines.

 Rutstein holds a BFA (magna cum laude) from Cornell University, with abroad study in Rome, and an MFA from University of Pennsylvania.
 She has been a visiting artist at museums and universities across the country and enjoys speaking about the intersection of art and science.
 Rutstein has been represented by the Bridgette Mayer Gallery in Philadelphia since 2001, and is also represented by Sherry Leedy Contemporary in Kansas City and SPACE Gallery in Denver.